In world first, S.Africa's Afrigen makes mRNA COVID vaccine using Moderna data

 Online training for other companies to make the shot started with manufacturers in Brazil and Argentina last year.
 Afrigen expects to get more on board within the next month.

-(Additional reporting by Francesco Guarascio Editing by Tim Cocks, Josephine Mason and Mark Potter)
+(Additional reporting by Francesco Guarascio Editing by Tim Cocks, Josephine Mason, Mark Potter and Frances Kerry)

 ((wendell.roelf@thomsonreuters.com; +27 21 461 3523;))